Topology-Preserving Polygon Augmentation for Segmentation in Structured Visual Domains: Experimental Setup

 \begin{itemize}

-\item \textbf{YOLOv11 Pipeline~\cite{yolov11}.} Represents a typical training-time augmentation strategy used in modern detection and segmentation frameworks.
-Geometric transformations are applied during model training, and polygon annotations are transformed jointly with images.
-However, no explicit validation of cyclic vertex adjacency is performed after vertex removal.
+\item \textbf{YOLOv11 Pipeline~\citep{yolov11}.} This represents a typical training-time augmentation workflow in modern detection and segmentation frameworks.
+Images and polygon labels are transformed jointly, but cyclic vertex adjacency is not explicitly checked after clipping.

-\item \textbf{Roboflow Augmentation~\cite{roboflow}.} Represents a preprocessing-based augmentation workflow widely used in dataset preparation platforms.
-Polygon vertices are transformed according to geometric mappings, but cyclic index adjacency is not enforced when vertices are removed due to clipping or cropping.
+\item \textbf{Roboflow Augmentation~\citep{roboflow}.} This represents a preprocessing-based dataset augmentation workflow.
+Polygon coordinates are transformed geometrically, but missing vertices are not repaired when clipping disrupts the original index order.